tyfong311/my-duty-app/README.md

 ## Access to the App
-After the backend frontend server are running, access http://localhost:5000
+After both the backend and frontend server are running, access http://localhost:5000

 ## How to use